imranhsayed/gatsby-wordpress-themes/README.md

 ## Usage

-1.Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.
+1. Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.

 OR,

-a..
+a.
 Clone the WordPress plugin [Headless CMS](https://github.com/imranhsayed/headless-cms) in your WordPress plugin directory and activate it.

 b.
 Clone and activate [wp-graphql](https://github.com/wp-graphql/wp-graphql) -test on ( v0.8.3 ) in WordPress plugin directory.